-The financial statements were authorised for issue on 12 October 2020 by the Directors of Travellers Choice Limited.
+The financial statements were authorised for issue on the 6th day of October 2022 by the Directors of Travellers Choice Limited.

 NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Preparation

 These general purpose financial statements have been prepared in accordance with the Corporations Act 2001 and Australian Accounting Standards and Interpretations of the Australian Accounting Standards Board.
 The Company is a for-profit entity for financial reporting purposes under Australian Accounting Standards.